rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Network Configuration

-Before we start creating virtual machines (VM) for the Kubernetes cluster, we need to perform some network configurations to allow oubound network connections from our VM's.
+Before you start creating virtual machines (VM) for the Kubernetes cluster we need to perform some network configurations to allow outbound network connections from our VM's.

 List the existing networks using: